Firigion/scarpets/README.md

 * `multispiral`: same as spiral, but takes one extra argument (before material) to decide how many spirals to draw.
 * `antimultispiral`: you know, like multi spiral, but anti.

 You have the option to use a special material.
 If instead of a Minecraft block name you enter `template` as material, it will take in a template and copy it around to make the spiral.
 To select the template, grab a golden sword and use left and right click to define the area.
 Read about the replace app to see how to use it.
-Of course, these commands dont take a `material` parameter.
 If you don't want to stand in the place you want to be the center of the spiral, you can also define a center with the third position.
 To set it, shift right click with your sword where you want it to be (if you aren't looking at a block, it will be set at your feet).

 ### Settings
 You also have a bunch of options to further customize your spiral making experience.
 To avoid cluttering the commands, these are done via settings.
 To access the settings menu run `settings`, and click your way through the options.
 Some of them are togglable and the corresponding command is `toggle_<option_name>`, some of them take an argument to set, which you can do with `set_<option_name> <value>`.